cfinegan/CS5130-WebChess/README.md

 ### Test the client app:

 Open `resources/public/index.html` in your browser.
-Each instance of this app will be a unique client for the server, so you can play against yourself if you want to test the functionality.

 ## TODO

-- Add caching for valid moves so they're only calculated once per selection (low priority)
-- replace the text/table board with a graphical one (probably want to still use an HTML table, but remove all the borders/padding and put the tile IMGs inside)
+- Make the lobby use HTTP rather than WebSocket.
+- Change the lobby to display open games, rather than do matchmaking.
+- Nail down what rules we want to be configurable when creating a match.
-- Add style to the page (!!!)
+- Add routing to both the server & client.
-- Finish debugging server logic
-- Finish client logic for re-frame application
+- Add server & client logic for synchronizing game state between the opponents.
-- Add selection of rules for re-frame application
+- Better graphics for the game board.
+- Better styling overall.